 If you experience burning when you urinate, you may have a urinary tract infection (UTI), one of most common infections worldwide.
-At Capital Women’s Care - Bethesda, the professional team -- which includes Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Morgan Wilkerson, PA-C, and Kimberly Severn, CNM -- diagnoses and treat UTIs.
+At Capital Women’s Care - Bethesda, the professional team -- which includes Dr. Deena Kleinerman, Dr. Rachael Cleberg, Dr. Kirsten Beeson, Kimberly Severn, CNM and Morgan Wilkerson, PA-C -- diagnoses and treat UTIs.
 Located in Bethesda, Maryland, this OB/GYN practice can get you feeling better quickly.
 Call the office today to schedule your initial appointment at Capital Women’s Care.

 If you suffer from a UTI, you may feel a burning sensation when you urinate, or you may need to urinate urgently but only be able to pass a small amount of urine.
 Other symptoms may accompany your UTI, such as: